StackExchange/StackExchange.Metrics/README.md

 Bosun supports two high-level metric types.

 1. __[Counters](#counters)__ These are for _counting_ things.
-The most common use case is to increment a counter by 1 each time an event occurs.
+The most common use case is to increment a counter each time an event occurs.
 Bosun/OpenTSDB normalizes this data and is able to show you a rate (events per second) in the graphing interface.
 2. __Gauges__ describe a measurement at a point in time.
 A good example would be measuring how much RAM is being consumed by a process.
 BosunReporter.NET provides several different types of gauges in order to support different programmatic use cases, but Bosun itself does not differentiate between these types.
-    * [Snapshot](#snapshot-gauges) You provide a callback which will be called at every reporting interval.
+    * [Snapshot](#snapshot-gauges) - You provide a callback which will be called at every reporting interval.
 The value that the callback returns is reported.
-    * [Event](#event-gauges) Every data point is sent to Bosun.
+    * [Event](#event-gauges) - Every data point is sent to Bosun.
 Good for low-volume events.
-    * [Aggregate](#aggregate-gauges) Pre-aggregates data points (min, max, avg, median, etc) before sending them to Bosun.
-These are good for recording high-volume events.
+    * [Aggregate](#aggregate-gauges) - Aggregates data points (min, max, avg, median, etc) before sending them to Bosun.
+Good for recording high-volume events.
-    * [Sampling](#sampling-gauges) Record as often as you want, but only the last value recorded before the reporting interval is sent to Bosun (it _samples_ the current value).
+    * [Sampling](#sampling-gauges) - Record as often as you want, but only the last value recorded before the reporting interval is sent to Bosun (it _samples_ the current value).

 ### Counters